An Israeli soldier holds an Israeli flag at Birkenau (Auschwitz) concentration camp. A symbol of what we have gone

 Anyone can learn Krav Maga but you must remain connected to the source.
 The source of Krav Maga is Israel.

-Below are a series of lessons I have compiled, drawn from Israeli military history, living in Israel, and growing up with never ending war and terrorism.
+Below are a series of lessons I have complied, drawn from Israeli military history, living in Israel, and growing up with the never ending war and terrorism.
 I apply all of these concepts to our style of Krav Maga: IKI Krav Maga.

 1. We are in an ongoing state of war.
 This is a war for survival, not expansion.
 All our wars are defensive wars, and are part of one ongoing war.
 In this ongoing war there are several short term intensive wars.
 But there is never a state of peace.

-2. The constant state of warfare gives us the advantage of constant analysis.
-We have the ability to evaluate real time all aspects of defense and adjust accordingly.
+2. The constant state of warfare gives us the advantage of regular analysis.
+We have the ability to evaluate real time all aspects of defense and adjust our strategy accordingly.

 3. We must be completely honest in our self evaluation and in our review of success/failure.
-There is no room for bravado or self praise.
+There is no room for bravado or false self-praise.
 Mistakes must be acknowledged.
 Lessons must be learned.

-4. We are operating from a weaker position; smaller territory, smaller population and resources to draw on, less time to prepare for war, difficult international position.
-(If we succeed the world immediately pushes for a ceasefire to prevent further success).
+4. We are operating from a weaker position; smaller territory, smaller population and resources to draw upon, less time to prepare for war, difficult international position; If we succeed, the world immediately pressures us for a ceasefire to prevent further successes on our part.